 If you have any questions about voting by proxy, go to www.aboutmyvote.co.uk or contact your electoral registration office.
-This is the office responsible for the address where you would be living if you were not posted abroad or where you were last registered to vote in the UK.
+This is the office responsible for the address where you were last registered to vote in the UK.

 In England and Wales, the electoral registration office is based at your local council.
 In Scotland, it may be a separate office.